Royal Military Infirmary: Site Description

 The Infirmary's foundation stone was laid in the presence of the then Lord Lieutenant of Ireland the Duke of Rutland on 17 August 1786.
 The original main three-storey building was designed with a C-shaped footprint; it was built of granite blocks faced with Portland stone.
-The main facade (circa 60 metres in width) faces south west on raised ground overlooking the southern entrance of Phoenix Park.
-This frontage includes a glazed cupola tower sat above a central clock face.
-Inside the original Infirmary there were 13 wards (six allocated to surgical and seven allocated to medical patients) were mainly located in the two rearward orientated wings; initially these wards could accommodate 187 beds.
+The main facade (circa 60 metres in width) faces southwest on raised ground overlooking the southern entrance of Phoenix Park.
+This frontage includes a glazed cupola tower that sits above a central clock face.
+Inside the original Infirmary, there were 13 wards (six allocated to surgical and seven allocated to medical patients) which were mainly located in the two rearward-orientated wings; initially, these wards could accommodate 187 beds.
 The central building span included offices, staff accommodation, chapel and other facilities.